easikoglu/CoffeeShop/README.md

 This is the sample app for a basic #E-commerce Website.

 ##What you can do
+* see online shop and admin page

-list products.
+* list products.
-*add/edit  product
+* add/edit  product
-*see shopping cart
+* see shopping cart
-*add incredients to product
+* add incredients to product
-*list orders
+* list orders

 ##What you can understand